ekobsd/msexcel/notes.md

 - Select the style you want to apply to the cell if the condition is met (e.g. "Bold")
 - Click on the "Done" button

-### Insert Chart

-- Select the cells you want to include in the chart
-- Click on the "Insert" menu and select "Chart"
-- Select the type of chart you want to insert (e.g. "Column chart")
-- Style the chart as you want
-- Add x-axis data if needed

 ### Split Column Text to Multiple Columns